mastercoms/personal/src/content/portfolio/mastercomfig.md

 functionality and optimizations much beyond any other config by clever use of internal functionality and undocumented behavior of the game and its engine.
 And even more, mastercomfig became a project to optimize and improve the game itself.
 To date, there have been dozens of changes from mastercomfig included by Valve into the live game, going back to 2020 and some of them as recent as 2023.
-These patches touch into various exploit patches, fixes for the automated cheater bots that have plagued TF2 for a few years, and performance improvements!
+These updates touch into various exploit patches, fixes for the automated cheater bots that have plagued TF2 for a few years, and performance improvements!
 And an even a greater set of patches submitted at Valve's request is on the way!
 There's large engine optimizations and huge gameplay fixes being reviewed.